RedExpertAlliance/katacoda-scenarios/oci-course/oci-confluent-kafka/step3.md

 "terraform apply" is subsequently run.
 ~~~~

-The Plan will add 24 resources, as it mentioned in the out of of the terrafom plan command.
+The Plan will add 24 resources, as it mentioned in the output of of the terrafom plan command.

 Now we are ready to apply terraform plan to our OCI tenant.
 It will: